A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 Nodes can share data with one another by passing messages over what are called **topics**.
 A topic is simply a named bus which you can think of as a pipe between nodes through which messages flow.

-In order to send a message on a topic, we say that a node must **publish to it**.
-Likewise, to receive a message on a topic, a node must **subscribe to it**.
+**In order to send a message on a topic, we say that a node must publish to it.
+Likewise, to receive a message on a topic, a node must subscribe to it**.
 Below is an example of the topics called **publish subscribe or a pub sub architecture** (the arrows represent message flow from publishers to subscribers).

 <p align="right">